 Chris Walters started working at PS122 in 2003, and never really went away.
-He’s thrilled to be back in the more full-time role of Audience Services and Fiscal and Office Manager.
 A passionate writer and city-enthusiast Chris’ musings can be found on his Corner By Corner blog.
-He will begin a Masters Program in Urban Planning at Hunter College in February 2013.
+He is currently completing the Masters Program in Urban Planning at Hunter College.